Leading a risk control team effectively

 Regular one-on-ones

 If you’re in the same geographical area, these meetings should be face-to-face.
 If not, then you can do them virtually and travel to see your employees on a quarterly or semi-annual basis.
+This helps ensure the risk control team remains integrated.

-Intentional team meetings
+Intentional risk control team meetings

 Intentionality is key when developing strong connections and relationships within a non-traditional team.
 Your employees should know that you value their time.